Kansas officials are no longer required to change trans people’s birth certificates, judge says

 TOPEKA, Kan.
-(AP) — A federal judge ruled Thursday that Kansas officials are no longer required to keep changing transgender people’s birth certificates so the documents reflect their gender identities.
+(AP) — A federal judge ruled Thursday that Kansas officials are no longer required to change transgender people’s birth certificates so the documents reflect their gender identities, a loss for those who fought for that ability and leaves questions on how the state will respond.

-U.S. District Judge Daniel Crabtree approved Republican state Attorney General Kris Kobach’s request to block the changes because of a new state law rolling back trans rights.
-Kansas joins Montana, Oklahoma and Tennessee in barring such birth certificate changes.
+Since 2019, a federal consent agreement required Kansas officials to change a person’s gender identity on their birth certificate when asked.
+But Republican Attorney General Kris Kobach asked the court to stop enforcing that agreement because of a new state law that defines male and female as the sex assigned at birth.

+Judge Daniel Crabtree granted Kobach’s request and changed the federal agreement to remove the requirement.
+However, Crabtree said it will ultimately be up to a state court to decide whether the new law is constitutional.
+The new law, which took effect July 1, is among efforts nationwide to roll back trans rights.

 “The court has genuine misgivings about inserting itself into the dispute about the meaning of the new Kansas law, SB 180,” Crabtree said in his ruling.
 “Absent some issue arising under federal law, a dispute about the meaning of Kansas law belongs in a Kansas state courthouse.”

-In federal court, Kobach succeeded in lifting a policy imposed when Kelly’s administration settled a 2018 lawsuit from four transgender people challenging a previous Republican no-changes policy.
+Crabtree’s ruling removes part of a 2018 settlement Kelly’s administration agreed to with four transgender people who challenged a previous Republican no-changes policy.
 The settlement came only months after Kelly took office in 2019 and required the state to start changing trans people’s birth certificates.
 More than 900 people have done so since.

 “The trans activists in this case attempted to nullify state law,” Kobach said.
 “The court held that SB 180 means what it says — birth certificates in Kansas must reflect biological sex.
 As long as I am attorney general, the laws of Kansas will be enforced as written.
 The Legislature decided that birth certificates must reflect biological reality, and they were quite clear in how they wrote the law.”